Charles Milesi

 Charles Roger Claude Milesi (born 4 March 2001) is a French racing driver who currently competes in the Hypercar class of the FIA World Endurance Championship for Alpine.
+After achieving several wins during a short single-seater career, Milesi attained success in endurance racing, winning the 2021 FIA World Endurance Championship and 2021 24 Hours of Le Mans in the LMP2 class.
+He also won the 2025 European Le Mans Series with VDS Panis Racing.
+In 2024, Milesi became part of the Alpine Hypercar programme, with whom he scored his first overall World Championship victory at the 2025 6 Hours of Fuji.

-He is the son of Patrice Milesi who is also a racing driver.
+Milesi is the son of Patrice Milesi, who is also a racing driver.

 Career

 Early career

 After success in karting, Milesi's driving career began in 2017 in Formula Renault.
 For two years, he competed in various series of this racing formula.
 In 2018, he reached seventh place in the Formula Renault Eurocup.

 In 2019, at the end of the 8 Hours of Bahrain, a WEC rookie test was organized on the same circuit.
 Milesi thus had the opportunity to make his first laps in the hands of a prototype for the Dutch team Racing Team Nederland.

 In 2020, following the withdrawal of Alexandre Cougnaud and a positive test at the end of the 2020 Castellet 240 with Graff Racing, Milesi had the opportunity to join this same team in order to participate in the 24 Hours of Le Mans in the hands of an Oreca 07 in the LMP2 category with Vincent Capillaire and James Allen as co-drivers.
 Unfortunately, in their first participation, Milesi could not see the checkered flag after going off the track in the last hour of the race when Allen was at the wheel.
 With this first experience in the hands of an LMP2 and following the withdrawal of the Mexican driver Memo Rojas, Milesi had the opportunity to join the American team DragonSpeed in order to participate in the 4 Hours of Monza.
 This race went in the best possible way because the car finished in 3rd position.
 Unfortunately, a problem with the height of the non-compliant diffuser, the car was disqualified at the end of the race.
 Milesi then finished his year by taking part in the final of the Michelin Le Mans Cup with the CD Sport team in the hands of a Ligier JS P320.

 Milesi also competed in the Super Formula Championship in the back end of 2020, racing for Buzz Racing with B-MAX.